jimmitjoo/tjo/docs/configuration.md

 # Configuration Reference

-GemQuick uses environment variables for configuration.
+Tjo uses environment variables for configuration.
 All settings are loaded at startup and validated before the application starts.

 ## Quick Start